Wodajo/Networking-theory/Networking 8th/Transport layer.md

 - header - 4 fields, each consisting 2 bytes:
 	- source port
 	- dst. port
-	- lengh - datagram lengh (header + application data) in bytes i.e. max. = 2^16 = 65,536 kB/datagram
+	- lengh - datagram length (header + application data) in bytes i.e. max. = 2^16 = 65,536 kB/datagram
 	- checksum - used by receiving host to check for errors.
 Calculated also by few of the IP header fields and link-layer protocols.
 You never know if error occured e.g. when datagram was stored in router memory.
 	It looks like lower level functions are redundant